 You can practice many important moves applicable in the strong wind conditions, like mast-foot pressure, sliding grip on the boom, narrow grip vs. wide grip, and so on.

 The video below shows what you can do when the wind is light.
 It was provided by a founder of North Wind windsurfing school Sergei Chuprov (aka Chuper).
-North Wind used to be very good for beginners; it is located at Hilton Hurghada Plaza in Hurghada, Egypt.
+North Wind used to be very good place for beginners; unfortunately it was closed in 2015.

 And here is another good video - what world-class windsurfers can do in light wind